uberhalit/EldenRingFpsUnlockAndMore/README.md

 #### AMD: Use Radeon Settings to set 'Wait for Vertical Refresh' to 'Enhanced Sync' on a Elden Ring profile.
 Start Elden Ring in windowed mode and switch to fullscreen once ingame.
 Troubleshoot: see the guide further down below.

 #### 60 Hz monitors: disable VSYNC via driver (use 'Enhanced Sync' on AMD) and use fullscreen, see guide below
-#### high refresh rate monitors: use borderless or force monitor to always use highest available refresh rate and then use fullscreen, see guide below
+#### high refresh rate monitors: use borderless and force monitor to always use highest available refresh rate, see guide below

 ### Follow these steps on Nvidia:
 1. Open Nvidia Control Panel